So you are looking for piano online lessons and you wonder which one is the best?

-You can find an example lessons below to get a better idea of how it works.
+You can find example lessons below to get a better idea of how it works.

 2. Flowkey: the best to learn songs and good fundamentals in music

-Flowkey is an online only piano method, offering a complete curriculum with easy access to a large collection of songs in a very broad range of style.
+Flowkey is an online-only piano method, offering a complete curriculum with easy access to a large collection of songs in a very broad range of styles.

-All the features are integrated in a well-designed and very pleasant to use interface.
+All the features are integrated into a well-designed and very pleasant-to-use interface.

 On the downside, you won’t find a comprehensive course on music theory here.
 It is mainly focused on playing.
 But you can certainly reach a high-level skill in piano playing with a large repertoire if you use this method.

-Since you can have a free try, I strongly recommend that you do for it and see if it is what you expect.
+Since you can have a free trial, I strongly recommend that you do it and see if it is what you expect.

 But if you want to learn quickly how to play songs while learning fundamentals in music reading and theory, I bet you will like it!